 • Mix the batter well until all of the flour is totally absorbed.
 This may take 30-45 seconds.
 I use a fork and just keep stirring until it’s all mixed in.

-• Cut them into smaller pieces as needed if your toddler does better chewing smaller bites than taking bites off of larger pieces of food.
+• Cut the fritters into smaller pieces as needed if your toddler does better chewing smaller bites than taking bites off of larger pieces of food.
 They are very soft, so are a good option for finger foods for older babies too.

 • Double the recipe to make more!